-Issuance of new debt (both senior unsecured and securitisations) in the market could turned out to be made more difficult and/or costly over the coming months because of the impact of the outbreak of the coronavirus.
+Issuance of new debt (both senior unsecured and securitisations) in the market could turned out to be made more difficult and/or costly over the coming months because of the coronavirus crisis.
 The bank's immediate refinancing needs are however limited this year (€750 million bonds have already been issued at the beginning of the year while €1.8 billion debt will mature in 2020).
 The ECB's new TLTRO programme will also help refinance the maturing tranches drawn under the previous programmes.